daniel-gonzalez-cedre/iaqf2019/README.md

 # FSU IAQF 2019
-This is the github page for FSU Financial Math's IAQF 2019 team.
+This is the repository for FSU Financial Math's IAQF 2019 team.
-The team's faculty sponsor is Dr. Arash Fahim.

 ## Team Members
 - Daniel Gonzalez -- Captain